YSivaSaiTheja/Theja-Projects/README.md

 # Theja-Projects
-Collection of all the key projects I have completed and am proud of
+Collection of all the key projects I have completed